-Are PII owners or processors of PII required to register with the supervisory authority?
+Are PI owners or processors of PI required to register with the supervisory authority?
 Are there any exemptions?
+What are the formalities for registration and penalties for failure to

 As a general rule, data controllers are required to register with the Data Controllers' Registry (VERBIS).
 The Data Protection Board (the Board) has exempted, through various decisions, the following data controllers from the registration requirement: